 I chalked up the incident as an honest error until a tax-refund came in the mail.
 I deposited the check, but when I received my monthly statement, the bank’s balance did not compute with mine.
 I combed my receipts, re-calculated my debits and deposits and came to the conclusion that my tax-refund never posted.
 I grabbed my piles of paper and marched to the bank after stopping at Dave’s Donuts.

-ME: What other checking account?
+ME: What other account?

 TELLER: The one you opened up two months ago.

-ME: I didn’t open up another checking account.
+ME: I didn’t open up another account.

 TELLER: The computer says you did.

-ME: Why would I open up another checking account?
+ME: Why would I do that?